oconnor663/blake3_aead/readme.md

 ## Primary goals

-- A drop-in replacement for AES-GCM in TLS-like use cases
+- Drop-in replacement for AES-GCM in TLS-like use cases
-- Maximum performance
+- High performance for short messages (~1 KiB)
 - Defined in terms of the standard BLAKE3 API

 ## Nice-to-have features